discordia-space/CEV-Eris/CONTRIBUTING.md

 ***

-Name your proc parameters properly to prevent name conflicts.
+Name your proc parameters properly to prevent69ame conflicts.
 If in doubt, use the prefix _ to clearly indicate an input parameter.
-Do not use src.var if it can be helped.
+Do69ot use src.var if it can be helped.

-***Good:***
+***69ood:***
 ```
 /obj/set_name(var/newname)
-	name = newname
+	name =69ewname

 /obj/set_name(var/_name)
 	name = _name